 Functional group and bloom season: Both species are herbaceous annuals.
 Plantago ovata flowers from February to April, and P. patagonica from April to August (Rosati 2012).

-Distribution in Mojave/Habitat: P. ovata Forskk. has a broad geographic range and grows in sandy/gravelly soils in creosote bush scrub to Joshua tree woodlands below 1400 m (Baldwin et al. 2002).
-P. patagonica is found at higher elevations (500 m – 2200 m) in pinyon/juniper and Joshua tree woodland, chaparral, and on grassy slopes (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Plantago ovata Forskk. has a broad geographic range and grows in sandy/gravelly soils in creosote bush scrub to Joshua tree woodlands below 1400 m (Baldwin et al. 2002).
+Plantago patagonica is found at higher elevations (500 m – 2200 m) in pinyon/juniper and Joshua tree woodland, chaparral, and on grassy slopes (Baldwin et al. 2002).

 Flower color and shape: White to brown; much reduced; organized in a spike.

-Pollinator use: P. patagonica is an obligate inbreeding species, and thus not beneficial to pollinators (Sharma 1993, 1999).
-P. ovata can outbreed but is wind pollinated rather than animal pollinated (Sharma 1993).
-P. ovata is a larval host to the Edith’s checkerspot butterfly (Euphydryas editha Boisduval; Robinson et al. 2010).
+Pollinator use: Plantago patagonica is an obligate inbreeding species, and thus not beneficial to pollinators (Sharma 1993, 1999).
+Plantago ovata can outbreed but is wind pollinated rather than animal pollinated (Sharma 1993).
+Plantago ovata is a larval host to the Edith’s checkerspot butterfly (Euphydryas editha Boisduval; Robinson et al. 2010).

 Tortoise use: This species, along with its congener P. ovata, are diet plants of desert tortoise (Esque 1994; Esque et al. 2014; Drake et al. 2016).
-With three percent of total bites (Table 2), P. ovata was fourth most abundant diet item and used at five sites.
+With three percent of total bites (Table 2), P. ovata was the fourth most abundant diet item and used at five sites.

 Propagation, production, and cultivation: Seed collection is best achieved by collecting mature whole plants of Plantago spp.
 Seed easily dehisces from capsules into collection bags, and seed and chaff can be sifted through # 16 sieve with a blower set at 1.5 speed for processing (Wall and MacDonald 2009).
 Adondakis and Venable (2004) found that P. patagonica demonstrated its highest germination rate (64%) when propagated following a dry/hot treatment lasting from June to September, then under temperature regimes mimicking early winter growing conditions (December treatment: 18°/3°C, 10.25 hrs daylight).
 The pre-germination treatment consisted of placing mesh bags of seed directly on the ground beneath a transparent tent to shield them from the rain.
 This species also has a portion of seeds that remain dormant: although the highest germination rate was 64%, when ungerminated seeds were tested, ≥94% of seeds among the cohort were still viable.
 Another study found that P. ovata has optimal germination at 15°C, regardless of light conditions (Hammouda and Bakr 1969).
 When wetted, the seeds exude a sticky gelatin-like mass that acts as a seed adhesive as it dries to rocks (Baldwin et al. 2002).
 This mucilaginous layer may protect the seeds from granivory and/or enhance germination by prolonging moisture surrounding seeds.

 Recoverability: Plantago species tend to have a notable presence in desert seed banks where they occur (Holzapfel et al. 1993; DeFalco et al. 2005) and germinate easily following winter rains (Adondakis and Venable 2004).
-Plantago is reduced in the seed bank following fire (Esque et al. 2010) but may recover within a couple of years after fire if seed bank builds up after re-colonization and germination conditions are met, particularly above-average precipitation (Cave and Patten 1984).
+Plantago is reduced in the seed bank following fire (Esque et al. 2010) but may recover within a couple of years after fire if the seed bank builds up after re-colonization and germination conditions are met, particularly above-average precipitation (Cave and Patten 1984).
 On rare occasions, this species may fuel wildfires late in the season by creating continuity of flammable vegetation between sparsely dispersed shrubs (Esque et al. 2013).
-Protection of seeds from predators, such as through pelletizing seed or fencing areas where seeds are broadcast increases establishment of Plantago ovata (Abella et al. 2015a).
+Protection of seeds from predators, such as through pelletizing seed or fencing areas where seeds are broadcast, increases establishment of Plantago ovata (Abella et al. 2015a).

 Psorothamnus spp.
 (Fabaceae)